modding-guide

 mods

-This folder should already exist and contains all the mods you want to be loaded when starting the game.
-If this folder is not there, make sure to create it, install the modloader and more importantly make sure you know how to add mods to the game before actually creating your own.
-Watch this video for more info about how to add mods to the game.
+This folder should already exist and contains all the mods you want to be loaded when starting the game if you manually install mods.
+If this folder is not there, make sure to create it.

 maindata